julipagnoncelli/laybuy_qa_test/ReadMe.md

 Please notice that there is an error in Laybuy website, please follow the steps to find it:
 1. Open https://www.laybuy.com/nz/
 2. Go to "Developer Tools"
-3. Open the tap "Console"
+3. Open the tab "Console"
 4. The following error is showing:
     Uncaught Error: Appboy must be initialized before calling methods. at e (appboy.min.js:228:244)